 Research and innovation

 Ireland’s curriculum emphasises innovative thinking, creativity, and problem-solving.
 The top research universities in Ireland, therefore, attract many Indian students.
-Students at Irish colleges can apply to research programs driven by innovation and abundant opportunities because most universities in Ireland are rated in the top 1% Universities in the world.
+Students at Irish colleges can apply to research programs driven by innovation and abundant opportunities because most universities in Ireland for Masters are rated in the top 1% Universities in the world.

 Ireland offers lower study costs